sotasan/customdiscordrpc/README.md

 ## Installation

 The latest version can be found on [GitHub](https://github.com/PryosCode/CustomDiscordRPC/releases).

-You can start the `CustomDiscordRPC.exe` or you can install the `Setup-CustomDiscordRPC.exe`.
+### Portable

+If you want to use the portable version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) it, but if you want to start the `Portable-CustomDiscordRPC.jar` you will have to have [Java](https://www.java.com/) installed.

+### Setup

+If you want to use the setup version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) and directly start the `Setup-CustomDiscordRPC.exe`.
+It will install it's own JRE in the root directory.

+## Configuration

 If the application is running you can find a system tray and if you click on it you will find an option called `Config`.
 This will open the `config.json` and you will have to set the `ClientID`.
+Otherwise you can press `Windows` + `R` and enter the command `%appdata%\PryosCode\CustomDiscordRPC\config.json`.
 In this file you can configure every perspective of this application.

 ## Dependencies